LukeShortCloud/rootpages/src/programming/machine_learning.rst

 -  Post-training quantization (PTQ) = Easier but less accurate.
 Any existing LLM can be quantized and cached.
 Refer to the `quantization section <#quantization>`__.
 -  Quantization-aware training (QAT) = Harder but more accurate.
 The LLM must be specifically trained knowing that the data is quantized.
 For example, Gemma 3 models have QAT variants.
 [41]

 The easiest way to train an existing LLM is to run it with Ollama, provide it with the information and instructions on what to do, and then save the model.
+Alternatively, use a `Modefile <#modelfile>`__ to define ``MESSAGE`` instructions.
+When a user loads the model, the will see the message history.

 .. code-block:: sh